ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_modes_of_variability.rst

 Diagnostics are stored in diag_scripts/magic_bsc/

-* WeatherRegime.r - function for computing the EOFs and k-means and hierarchicalclusters.
+* WeatherRegime.r - function for computing the EOFs and k-means and hierarchical clusters.

 * weather_regime.r - applies the above weather regimes function to the datasets